MohithJegan/Movie-Management-System/README.md

 - **StudioPage/Show.cshtml**: Displays detailed information about a specific studio.
 - **StudioPage/New.cshtml**: Displays a form to add a new studio.
 - **StudioPage/DeleteConfirm.cshtml**: Displays a delete confirmation page where the user can either confirm the deletion of a studio or cancel to go back without performing the delete operation.
-- **StudioPage/Validation.cshtml**: Displays validation errors when the form is submitted with invalid data.
 - **StudioPage/Edit.cshtml**: Displays a form to update a studio in the database.

 ## Entity Models